A/B Testing Advanced

 • Sample size economics: Each incremental power gain requires a disproportionate sample size increase

-• Practical trade-off: Running a larger test costs more time; 80% power balances sensitivity with feasibility
+• Practical trade-off: Running a longer test delays the next test; 80% power balances sensitivity with throughput

-• Multiple tests: Running 5 well-powered tests produces more learning than running 2 overpowered tests
+• Multiple tests: Running 5 well-powered 80% tests produces more cumulative learning than running 2 overpowered 95% tests

 When to use higher power (90%+):

-• The decision is irreversible (major redesign you can’t quickly roll back)
+• The decision is irreversible (a major redesign you can’t quickly roll back)

 • You have the traffic to afford it without extending the run time significantly